Updates, Info, and Photos from Victoria's Pregnancy

-Every time we see that tiny southern white rhino-in the-making on the ultrasound screen, wiggling around, it makes our hearts leap.
-Check out that little miracle!
-Can you make out the shape of its body and legs along the bottom left of the screen?
-The most recent good measurement we were able to get was its body length: 10 cm from crown to rump.
+Every time we see that tiny rhino-in the-making on the ultrasound screen, it makes our hearts leap.
+Can you make out the shape of its body and legs along the bottom left?
+The most recent measurement we were able to get was its body length: 10 cm from crown to rump.

 May 18, 2018

 Victoria is only about 7 weeks along, and rhino pregnancies last 16-18 months.
 It’s early in her pregnancy, and the road ahead is long, but we’re so excited to share this wonderful news.
-Donors like you who make the work at the Rhino Rescue Center possible.
+Donors like you make the work at the Rhino Rescue Center possible.

 Make a tax-deductible donation today and join the team fighting to save the most endangered animal on Earth.